leonawicz/trekfont/cran-comments.md

 0 errors | 0 warnings | 1 notes

 * This is a new release.

-* Checking installed package size: installed size is  4.3Mb sub-directories of 1Mb or more: inst/fonts 4.3Mb

-This is a data package that will rarely update.
+This is a data package that will rarely update, if ever.

+Installed package size: 4.3Mb
+Sub-directories of 1Mb or more: fonts 4.3Mb

-This data package is meant to provide support to another R package, `rtrek`, to be submitted to CRAN afterward: https://github.com/leonawicz/rtrek
+Context: This data package is meant to (optionally, but not required) provide support to other R packages including, `rtrek`, to be submitted to CRAN afterward: https://github.com/leonawicz/rtrek

+License details: `rtrek` will not depend on `trekfont`. `rtrek` will have the MIT license whereas `trekfont` has the more restrictive GPL-3 license passed on by other font maintainers.

 ## Downstream dependencies